-In a large bowl, mix together the Chex, Golden Grahams, almonds, and coconut.
-Set the bowl aside.
+In a large bowl, combine the Chex, Golden Grahams, slivered almonds, and shredded coconut, then set the bowl aside.

-Combine the corn syrup, sugar, and butter into a saucepan and place it on your stove over medium heat.
+To a saucepan, add the corn syrup, sugar, and butter, then place it on your stovetop over medium heat.
 Bring the mixture to a boil and cook for 2 minutes, stirring constantly.

 - 1 cup brown sugar

 Start by picking out any unpopped kernels from the popcorn and discarding them, then place the popped popcorn in a large bowl.

 In a separate, microwave-safe bowl, combine the butter, marshmallows, and brown sugar, then and microwave it for 2 minutes.
 Remove the bowl, stir, then microwave again for 1-2 minutes.
 Stir again, repeating until the mixture is thin enough to pour.